HardlyDifficult/Tutorials/Chapter3.md

 An event, onLifeCounterChange, allows other components to react to the number of lives changing.

 ScreenBounds was included in this class for other components to leverage without having to calculate the value multiple times.

+<br>Decrement lives when the character dies:

+When the character dies, the life count goes down by one.
+You can test this by looking at the life count go down in the GameController component (the value in the Inspector will update in real-time).

 <hr></details>
 <details><summary>What does DontDestroyOnLoad do?</summary>